 There’s no single best pilot logbook app.
 There’s only the best one for your specific situation.

 If money is no object and you’re on Apple, LogTen Pro is the most complete package.
 If you need cross-platform and good value, Wingman is hard to beat.
 If you refuse to pay anything, MyFlightbook has served pilots well for 15+ years.
-And if you fly internationally across multiple authorities, Skyden’s 7-format export handles compliance that other apps simply don’t cover.
+And if you want a logbook built around reliability, an enjoyable daily experience, and tools to share your flying story, Skyden is designed for exactly that, with broad multi-authority PDF support included.